 The Importance of Choosing Medical Detox During Pregnancy

 Detox can be dangerous for even unpregnant addicted individuals.
 Withdrawal symptoms can cause high fever, seizures, increased heart rate, and even psychosis.
 Addictions to alcohol and heroin can even lead to life-threatening symptoms that can lead to death during detox.
 So, it’s even more important for pregnant women to be careful while their drug of choice exits their system during detox.
 Instead of choosing to detox from home, addicted pregnant women should seriously consider attending a medical detox facility.
 By doing so, addiction medical specialists can administer medications and provide guidance throughout the process so that both mother and baby remain comfortable and safe.
 If you are in need of a referral to a reputable detox facility that helps pregnant women safely detox before attending treatment, The Willow Place for Women can help.
 Contact us through our website today.

 The Need for Treatment after Detoxing

 A mother is a child’s first love.
 Children innocently depend on their mother for nutrients, comfort, care, and support.
 But, how can an addicted mother offer these necessities to a newborn child?
 The answer is that they can’t.
 That’s why it’s important for pregnant mothers addicted to drugs or alcohol to get the help they need after a detox program is complete.
 Treatment can help an addicted pregnant woman to learn how they can stay sober even after their baby is born.
-If you or a loved one is pregnant, struggling with addiction, has completed detox, and is in need of treatment, please give us a call today at 1-888-651-4212.
+Are you or a loved one pregnant, struggling with addiction, has completed detox, or in need of treatment?
+Please give us a call today at 1-888-651-4212.